i-am-bee/bee-agent-framework/docs/memory.md

 > [!NOTE]
 >
-> Agents internally uses `TokenMemory` to store intermediate steps for a given invocation.
+> Bee Agent internally uses `TokenMemory` to store intermediate steps for a given run.

 > [!NOTE]
 >
-> Agents typically works with the memory in a similar as was just shown.
+> Agent typically works with a memory similar to what was just shown.

 ## Memory types